 There is a stark gap between our collective ambitions for children, and the daily lived realities of many children around the world.

-To help close this gap, children’s human rights and the 2030 Agenda for Sustainable Development guide our efforts as we work to reveal and resolve the structural barriers preventing children from fulfilling their potential.
-We work with a range of interdisciplinary partners to develop the evidence-base and strengthen the political will to support effective policy and practice responses for children, especially those who are most likely to be ‘left behind’.
+Children’s human rights and the Sustainable Development Goals guide our efforts to close this gap.
+And so, we work with a range of interdisciplinary partners to develop the evidence-base and strengthen the political will to support effective policy and practice responses for children, especially those who are most likely to be ‘left behind’.

 Check out our latest work!